piastry/cifs-utils/mount.cifs.rst

   the server.
 Longer timeouts mean a reduced number of calls to the server but looser cache coherency.
 The ``actimeo`` value is a positive integer that can hold values between 0 and a maximum value of 2^30 \* HZ (frequency of timer interrupt) setting.
+Setting it to 0 disables caching.

 acregmax=arg
   The maximum time (in seconds) that the CIFS client caches attributes of a